dwdjitendra-cloud/Focus-Object-Detection-in-Video-Interviews/README.md

 ## Troubleshooting

-- Models load slowly or the UI hangs
+- Models load slowly or the UI hangs (or starts on second try)
   - Keep `VITE_USE_WORKER=true` so vision runs in a Web Worker with the WASM backend.
+  - Set `VITE_TFJS_WASM_PATH` to a CDN URL so the `.wasm` assets are fetched reliably on first run.
+  - The app automatically falls back between WASM → WebGL → CPU backends as needed.
-  - Ensure your browser allows camera and microphone access.
+  - Ensure your browser allows camera and microphone access and reload the page after granting permissions.

 - API requests fail
   - Verify the backend is running on http://localhost:5000.